FluffySnowman/youtube-mp3-downloader/README.md

 python3 Download-cli.py
 ```

 You will be prompted to enter the link of the video you want to download.
+Enter the link and press enter.
+The video will then download and convert to mp3.

+Thats it.
+Have fun!